ayeshaa24/hr-challenges/README.md

-# hackerrank-challenges
+# hr-challenges
-Answers for hacker rank challenges.
+Answers for HackerRank challenges.